Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-I apologise. بعتذر. /bʕetˤzer/
+I apologise. in Lebanese بعتذر. /bʕetˤzer/

 Sorry, I did not do it on purpose. آسف، ما عملتا عن قصد. /ʔaːsef, ma ʕemelta ʕan ʔaʂed/